Malti

 Consecration Rite

-The priests give the students a few minutes until they kneel or keep standing, according to where the mass occurs.
-A few minutes of silence help the community to focus before the priest prays the consecration prayer.
+The priests give the students a few seconds until they kneel or keep standing, according to where the mass occurs.
+A few seconds of silence help the community to focus before the priest prays the consecration prayer.

 Sign of Peace Rite